-Whereas for exporting, it is included within the plan of Jordan lube Oil Manufacturing Company to expand the export to include Sudan and Yemen and to expand the export to Chad to include all regions of Chad in addition to the neighboring regions such as Cameroon and continue to export to Palestine and Iraq.
+As for export, it is within the plan of Jordan Lube Oil Manufacturing Company to continue exporting to Palestine, Iraq, Lebanon and Yemen, and to expand exports to Chad to include all regions of Chad in addition to neighboring regions such as Cameroon.

-As for Jordan Liquefied Petroleum Gas Manufacturing and Filling Company, and after it was activated and began to carry out its commercial business as of the beginning of January 2023, work is currently under process to develop and improve the performance of this company and reduce its costs to the minimum possible level, as a project was referred to install a solar energy system in gas stations a tender is currently being studied to establish storage capacities of about 10,000 tons.
-Work is also under process to install gas cylinder cleaning units with a capacity of 12.5 kg, and to install a television monitoring system for the liquefied gas stations a.
+As for Jordan Liquefied Petroleum Gas Manufacturing and Filling Company, after it was activated and began to carry out its commercial activities as of the first of January 2023, work is currently underway to develop and improve the work performance of this company and reduce its costs to the minimum possible, as projects have been referred to install a solar energy system in stations.
+Gas a tender was also referred to establish storage capacities of approximately 10,000 tons at the company's site in Zarqa.
+The company is also in the process of establishing new storage capacities at its site in Aqaba, and the company is working to develop and practice the activity of the central distribution process for liquefied gas.

 Financial Assets and Financial Liabilities for the Company Measured at Fair Value on a Recurring Basis.